About Aigner Loren Wilson

 Aigner Loren Wilson (she/her) is a SFWA and Codex writer who writes poetry, nonfiction, and games alongside her fiction.
 She is a coastal body and has lived on occupied Coast Salish, Cowlitz, Nisqually, and Lenni-Lenape land.
 Besides writing, Aigner is an avid reader, baker, cook, and hiker.

 Currently, she is writing and editing for herself and others while working on the endless submission grind for her short and long works.
 For fans, readers, and supporters, subscribe to this website for updates.
-For writers or publishers wishing to work with Aigner, check out her business site, Haus of Three Crows.
+For writers or publishers wishing to work with Aigner, reach out to her through her contact form.